FOR THE MOM WHO FEELS ALONE

 First and foremost, I want to say that I’ve felt alone.
 Probably the loneliest I had ever been, although, I had everything I needed.
 I should’ve been the happiest human on earth, but creating a human comes with a lot of different emotions.
-Emotions filled of happiness, and other ones that are not always easy to admit, understand or simply navigate.
+Emotions filled with happiness, and other ones that are not always easy to admit, understand or simply navigate.
 That’s why, I’m opening up this conversation with you.
 It’s been a long two years of learning about myself, my health, my body, my powerful thoughts, my sadness, my struggles and my joy.
 This is why I started coaching.
 I’m going the explain further why:

 Anyway, where I come from, medical is taken care of.
-Support is a given and formulated in ways that makes a pregnancy quite smooth.
-You’re followed through with blood tests to check on your general health and what nutrients, vitamins & such you’d need.
-There’s support on mental health, weight gain health, maternity and paternity leave & more… Why are those Important? because they can affect your pregnancy and postpartum, your quality of life most importantly and your sanity.
+Support is a given, and formulated in ways that make pregnancy quite smooth.
+You’re followed up on with blood tests to check on your general health and what nutrients, vitamins & such you need.
+There’s support for mental health, weight gain health, maternity and paternity leave & more… Why are those important?
+Because they can affect your pregnancy and postpartum, your quality of life, and your sanity.
 There’s guidance on what to expect and just a few guidelines to follow but always maintained to not be too overwhelming.

-I personally, needless to say, had a horrible doctor and thanks to my shitty insurance at the time, I didn’t have that many options (or so I believed.)
-He was actually so bad that I spent my whole pregnancy making research on how to not have that doctor deliver my baby and go to my hospital of choice.
-I gathered tedious information from moms, doulas and some to not have him deliver my son.
+Needless to say, I personally had a horrible doctor and thanks to my shitty insurance at the time, I didn’t have that many options (or so I believed).
+He was actually so bad that I spent my whole pregnancy doing research on how to not have that doctor deliver my baby and how to go to my hospital of choice.
+I gathered tedious information from moms and doulas to not have him deliver my son.
 You can’t imagine the anxiety I had, the people calling me crazy and my gut just saying, follow your instinct.
-Well, I did it, I was able to deliver my baby to the hospital I wanted to with a great doctor by understand the F*UP system we have here and how to get around it.
+Well, I did it, I was able to deliver my baby at the hospital I wanted to with a great doctor by understanding the effed up system we have here and how to get around it.

 Pregnancy and giving birth, postpartum and taking care of a baby is A LOT.
-Takes a toll and there’s so many factors on why some moms feel so depleted, exhausted, depressed, anxious and more.
+The process takes a toll and there’s so many reasons why some moms feel so depleted, exhausted, depressed, anxious and more.
 I was one of those.
 At first, I had thought, well I’m a new mom.
-Yes, absolutely, but what I had to do was self diagnose myself with what was depression, anxiety and depletion because no one else did it for me.
+Yes, absolutely, but what I had to do was self-diagnose myself with what was depression, anxiety and depletion because no one else did it for me.
 I had been vaguely asked to fill out a multiple choice questionnaire of my “thoughts” at my son’s pediatrician just for them to make sure I wasn’t suicidal of some sort and sent home.

-All of this, takes time, lots of reading and lots of patience that I didn’t quite have with a new baby.
+All of this, takes time, lots of reading and lots of patience.
+That I didn’t quite have with a new baby.
 Which, this, in Australia, France, Uk…is all part of an understanding called Postpartum depletion that is absolutely common and followed through.
-Here, I mean, Crickets.
+Here, I mean, *crickets*.
 You’re expected to “bounce back”, “be happy”, and don’t complain because it might imply that you don’t love your kid.
 Like, so much PRESSURE.
 Also, a much healthier lifestyle is provided to keep people safe.
-Here, it’s backwards, unless something makes someone sick and goes through years of testing and is finally agreed upon to being dangerous, than will it be taken off the shelves….So do you want to be your own health advocate?
+Here, it’s backwards, unless something makes someone sick and goes through years of testing and is finally agreed upon to being dangerous, then will it be taken off the shelves….So do you want to be your own health advocate?
 Why is it a luxury here?
 Information and knowledge is truly powerful.
 Reason #3 for coaching.
-Because momma, there’s lot to heal and you’re not alone.
+Because momma, there’s lots to heal and you’re not alone.

 As they say, “it takes a village” and it’s true.
-Some cultures will move mountains to help when there’s a new baby, while other cultures it’s a little bit less “put together.”
-Another reason why I felt so alone is because we don’t have immediate family living nearby and my first few months were brutal, that’s actually an understatement.
-But looking back and analyzing what I’ve gone through and those feelings of helplessness, I realized that it was brutal not because I didn’t have someone picking dirty laundry or doing the dishes.
-I mean, I actually had help in that area, it was because I had no clue, no freaking clue what the hell I was doing.
+Some cultures will move mountains to help when there’s a new baby.
+While other cultures it’s a little bit less “put together.”.
+Another reason why I felt so alone is because we don’t have immediate family living nearby.
+And my first few months were brutal, that’s actually an understatement.
+But looking back and analyzing what I’ve gone through and those feelings of helplessness.
+Realizing that it was brutal not because I didn’t have someone picking dirty laundry or doing the dishes.
+I mean, I actually had help in that area, it was because I had no freaking clue what I was doing.
 I felt like I had delivered a baby and rolled out in a wheel chair at the hospital’s exit sign with a “Thanks and good luck.”….

 4. RELATIONSHIP, MOTHERHOOD & OTHER LITTLE DISASTERS

 I’m kidding, not of these things are disasters but they can be.
 When you’re lost, sad, not yourself, exhausted, overwhelmed.
 Your world doesn’t function correctly.
 And if your world doesn’t function correctly; your relationship and parenting doesn’t either.
-Kyle and I had so much to learn, re-learn and boy do your own discomfort and traumas and undealt things can come out.
+Kyle and I had so much to learn, re-learn and boy do your own discomforts and traumas and undealt-with things come out.
 Changes and not understanding certain emotions you’re going through is so challenging.
 Pressures of society, pressures of parenting, pressures on being a good partner, pressures on being happy.
 It’s heavy, so heavy.
 I invested in a life coach & therapy which was one of the best investments I’ve have made for myself.
 I realized how much I needed to build MY OWN village to be the mom, partner and woman I want to be.
-I did and I’m still doing.
-Reason #4 for coaching because the help I’m getting helps me so much, wakes me up, motivates me and when I’m down, I know I have a support system to turn to.
+Yes, I did and I’m still doing.
+Reason #4 for coaching because the help I’m getting helps me so much.
+It wakes me up, motivates me and when I’m down, I know I have a support system to turn to.
 And I want to give that back.